 If a policy advanced Republican interests, Donahue embraced it, even if the Chamber lost members as a result.
 The most dramatic example occurred when the Chamber demanded that the Environmental Protection Agency hold hearings on whether human activity affected climate change before it imposed any regulations.
 This was in 2009, when all doubt on this subject had long been laid to rest.
 The hearings “would be evolution versus creationism,” an excited William Kovacs, the Chamber’s senior vice president for environment, technology, and regulatory affairs, told the Los Angeles Times, implicitly putting the Chamber on the side of creationists.
 “It would be the science of climate change on trial.”
 Five companies, including Nike and Apple, were so horrified that they quit the Chamber.

 Donohue’s insistence that there be no daylight between the Chamber and the Republicans started to give way during the Trump presidency, as the GOP lost its mind.
 In 2019, the Chamber changed its method for rating members of Congress, with the result that in 2020 it endorsed 23 House Democrats for reelection.
-The Chamber was critical of Trump’s immigration policies, and after the January 6 insurrection, Donohue broke with Trump completely.
+The Chamber was critical of Trump’s immigration policies, and after the January 6 insurrection, Donohue broke with Trump completely, calling his conduct that day “absolutely unacceptable and completely inexcusable” and pledging to cut off political contributions to anyone who supported Trump’s efforts to delegitimize the election.
 (Never mind that the Chamber subsequently gave $2,500 to Dan Crenshaw, who signed an amicus brief supporting Texas Attorney General Ken Paxton’s ridiculous lawsuit to throw out votes in four states.)